zhouhaolin1997/zhouhaolin1997.github.io/README.md

 ## PROJECT EXPERIENCE

-### MAKE: Multi-level Aggregated Knowledge-Based Embedding for Recommender Systems (SIGIR-2021 Under Review)

-The goal of this project is to implement Top-K recommendation based on knowledge graph and bipartite graph.

-### Scheduling Jobs across Geo-Distributed Data Centers
+### Temporal User Interest Model
+The goal is to consider position information in both attention and representation module while modeling user interest.

+### Delayed Feedback Modeling based on Reinforcement Learning

-The goal of this project is to reasonably use the topological network between data centers and make full use of bandwidth to minimize data transmission time.
+The goal is to improve the accuracy of conversion rate prediction by modeling the elapsed time.

-### Lightweight Recommender System based on Graph Neural Network
+### Real-time Bidding based on Multi-Objective Actor-Critics (ECML-PKDD 2022, co-first author)

+The goal is to design a bidding model based on reinforcement learning in display advertising.

+### Multi-level Disentangled Knowledge-Based Embedding for Recommender Systems (DASFAA 2022, first author)

-The goal of this project is to implement Top-K recommendation by redesigning the aggregation function of nodes on the bipartite graph based on low-pass filtering characteristics of GNN.
+The goal is to implement Top-K recommendation based on knowledge graph and bipartite graph

 ## ACADEMIC HONORS